-It’s the Can Too journey rather than the goal race or end-product.
-It’s all about the people, support and sense of community that bring the greatest benefits, says Michelle.
+"It’s all about the people, support and sense of community that bring the greatest benefits," says Michelle.

-1. It’s fun
+#1.
+It’s fun

-Event though the programs are not currently running in NSW, you get to laugh a lot and share lots of fun and social times in and outside of training.
+Event though the programs are not currently running in NSW, you get to laugh a lot and share lots of fun times outside of training.
 Your circle of friends seems to be ever increasing.

-2. Altruism buzz
+#2.
+Altruism buzz

-3. Exploring nature
+#3.
+Exploring nature

-Being outside draws a lot of mental health benefits.
+During my exercise time, being outside draws a lot of mental health benefits.
 You’re smelling the roses as they say.

 #4.
 Being in the moment

 Cardiovascular exercise is the perfect anti-depressant, if you feel a bit depressed just go for a run feel and you’ll feel a lot better.

 #6.
 Rediscover who you are by learning what your strengths are

 You can learn about yourself by seeing how other people perceive your strengths.
 You also help others see what their strengths are, as they emerge in the dynamics of the group.
 I saw strengths I didn’t know I had so I could be a lot freer and relaxed from Can Too, it’s like a rediscovery of who I am.

 #7.
 Gain a support network

 There’s so many people in Can Too that have experienced similar circumstances in terms of grieving and dealing with the effects of cancer, it’s a great support network and people really are so giving and inspiring.

 #8.
 Build relationships with like-minded people

-The foundation draws a certain type of person who participates on a physical, mental and service level.
+The Foundation draws a certain type of person who participates on a physical, mental and service level.
 Even though they are an eclectic bunch from psychiatrists and doctors to marketing professionals and artists.

 “Even though you meet a diversity of such different characters, I’ve never met a bad Can Tooer.”

-9. Find way to express positive emotions
+#9.
+Find ways to express positive emotions

 #10.
 Sense of achievement

 Completing the challenges (when we can) brings a great sense of self-belief, from the self-discipline, mental focus and goal setting.
 When people say that sounds difficult, as we often underestimate ourselves, I say it’s all achievable, you can do it too.

 #12.
 Helps deal with grief

 My father had bladder cancer for 10 years he passed away in February 2016 which cemented my commitment to Can Too.
 I was already committed, but it took on a different realm in what it means to me.
-I dedicated my Queenstown marathon to him and have since run the Melbourne and Sydney marathons, that’s three marathons in 11 months.
+I dedicated my Queenstown marathon to him and have since run the Melbourne and Sydney marathons.
+That’s three marathons in 11 months.
 My dad used to run part of the Melbourne course as he ran marathons too.
 Many of the Can Too participants have similar meaningful stories to tell.

 Even when my mother-in-law died on a Friday I went the next morning to Can Too training as otherwise I was going to be at home crying, the support and training helped with my grief and in a way helped me to defy it.

 I’m proud to be a Can Tooer, people say it sounds like a cult, I say yes it is, it’s the positive kind though.